Butternut-Gouda Pot Stickers

 - Place 1 tablespoon filling on each wrapper (keep remaining wrappers covered with a damp towel).
 Moisten edge of wrapper with water; fold over to enclose filling, while pleating the front side to form a pouch.
 Stand on a work surface to flatten bottom, curving ends slightly.

 Freeze option: Cover and freeze uncooked pot stickers on lightly floured baking sheets until firm.
-Transfer to resealable plastic freezer bags; return to freezer.
+Transfer to airtight freezer containers; return to freezer.
 To use, cook pot stickers as directed, increasing time as necessary to heat through.
-Yield: about 4 dozen.